ApryseSDK/webviewer-jquery-sample/README.md

 npm start
 ```

 It will load `http://localhost:3000/`.
-The application will automatically reload when possible changes occurred to the source files.
+The application will automatically reload if you change any of the source files.

 ## Full API for PDF processing